GenseeAI/Trip-planner-demo/README.md

-# Compass Chat
+# Trip planner demo

 A modern travel planning application built with React, TypeScript, and Tailwind CSS.

 ## Project Overview

-Compass Chat is an interactive travel planning application that helps users create and manage their travel itineraries.
+Gensee Trip is an interactive travel planning application that helps users create and manage their travel itineraries.
 The application features an AI-powered chat interface for trip planning and an interactive globe for destination exploration.

 ## Technologies Used